oletimmers/quiz-place/README.md

+# Sofware Containerization at the VU Amsterdam - Group 31 - the quiz-place application

 ## Follow these steps to run the app
 BEFORE YOU BUILD THE IMAGES:
 open your command prompt and issue the command `hostname -I`